Zalasyu/Music-Classifier-ML/README.md

 # Project Organization

 ├── Makefile <- Makefile with commands like `make data` or `make train` ├── README.md <- The top-level README for developers using this project.
-├── env <- CI configuration
 ├── data
 │ ├── external <- Data from third party sources.
 │ ├── interim <- Intermediate data that has been transformed.